-This storybook is one of five books in the Elementary GLOBE unit.
-Elementary GLOBE is designed to introduce K-4 students to the study of Earth System Science (ESS).
-The books form an instructional unit that addresses ESS and related subjects including weather, hydrology, phenology, and soils.
-The science content provided in the books serves as a springboard to GLOBE's scientific protocols, and also provides students with a meaningful introduction to technology, a basic understanding of the methods of inquiry, and connections to math and literacy skills.
+This storybook is one of several books in the Elementary GLOBE unit.
+Elementary GLOBE is designed to introduce K-4 students to the study of Earth system science (ESS).
+The books form an instructional unit that addresses ESS and related subjects including aerosols, weather, water, seasons, soils, and climate.
+The science content provided in the books serves as a springboard to GLOBE's scientific protocols, and also provides students with a meaningful introduction to technology, a basic understanding of the methods of inquiry, and connections to mathematics and literacy skills.
 Each book has associated hands-on Learning Activities to support learning exploration.
 For more information, please visit www.globe.gov/elementaryglobe.